 - Credit through testing out

-- Testing occurs twice a year –
+- Testing occurs three times a year –

 - December during exam week (deadline to register is October 15) and

-- June, first week after school is out (deadline to register is April 15)
+- June, first week after school is out (deadline to register is April 15) and

 - The week after registration closes, student will receive course information sheet and any pre-exam assignments.

 - Requirements vary by course.
 Most have exam portion coupled with written paper or lab activity.